Skip to content

 (3 duplicates removed; 5 via entity expansion (Rachel, Platform team); 2 via relation expansion)

-The MCP response also includes structuredContent with the full RecallResult object for programmatic consumption.
+The MCP response also includes structuredContent with the (possibly budget-trimmed) RecallResult object for programmatic consumption.

 Session start — load recent project context: